chrivand/Firepower_O365_Feed_Parser/README.md

 These instructions will enable you to download the script and run it, so that the output can be used in Firepower as Group Objects.
 What do you need to get started?
 Please find a list of tasks below:

 1. You need the IP address (or domain) of the FMC, the username and password.
-These need to be added to the APIcaller function and are obviously also needed for the FMC API explorer.
-It is recommended to create a separate FMC login account for the API usage, otherwise the admin will be logged out during the API calls.
+These need to be added to the APIcaller function and are obviously also needed to access the FMC (and FMC API explorer).
+It is recommended to create a separate FMC login account for the API usage, otherwise the admin will be logged out during every API calls.

-2. Create 3 Group Objects in FMC: *"O365_XML_URL"* (URL Group Object), *"O365_XML_IPv4"* (Network Group Object) and *"O365_XML_IPv6"* (Network Group Object).
-At first you will have to put in a random URL/Network, to enable the objects.
+2. Create 2 Group Objects in FMC: *"O365_Web_Service_URLs"* (URL Group Object) and *"O365_Web_Service_IPs"* (Network Group Object).
+At first you will have to put in a random URL/Network, to create the group objects.
+No worries, we will override this later.

 3. In FMC, go to System > Configuration > REST API Preferences to make sure that the REST API is enabled on the FMC.

 4. Use the FMC API Explorer to do a GET request for the Group Objects.
 This is done by going into the FMC API Explorer (can be reached at https://IP-addressOfFMC/api/api-explorer), and then clicking on *"Object"* in the left menu.
 The scroll down to *"networkgroups"* and click on *"GET"* and then again on *"GET"* in the right menu.

-5. Now you will need to copy-paste the the Object ID's of the 2 Network Group Objects (*"O365_XML_IPv4"* and *"O365_XML_IPv6"*).
+5. Now you will need to copy-paste the the Object ID's of the Network Group Object (*"O365_Web_Service_IPs"*).
 The ID's will look like the following format: *"000XXXX-YYYY-ZZZZ-0000-01234567890"*.
 This is displayed in the *"Response Text"* output box in the right menu.
 You will need these later in the PUT requests to update the objects.
-Below is an example of how this output would look for the *"O365_XML_IPv4"* Network Group Object:
+Below is an example of how this output would look for the *"O365_Web_Service_IPs"* Network Group Object:

 ```
 "type": "NetworkGroup",
-"name": "O365_XML_IPv4",
+"name": "O365_Web_Service_IPs",
 "id": "000XXXX-YYYY-ZZZZ-0000-01234567890"
 ```